apache/incubator-s2graph/README.md

 for example, with each configuration, following edges will be stored.

-assumes that only timestamp is used as indexProps and user inserts following.
+assumes that only timestamp is used as index prop and user inserts following.
 ```
 u1 -> (t1, v1)
 u1 -> (t2, v2)